 University President P. Barry Butler, Ph.D.

 Embry-Riddle Aeronautical University offers more than 100 bachelor’s, master’s, and Ph.D. degree programs in its colleges of Arts & Sciences, Aviation, Business, Engineering, and Security & Intelligence.
-Embry-Riddle educates more than 25,000 students annually at residential campuses in Daytona Beach, Florida, and Prescott, Arizona, through the Worldwide Campus at more than 125 locations in the United States, Europe, Asia, and the Middle East, and through online programs.
+Embry-Riddle educates more than 34,000 students annually at residential campuses in Daytona Beach, Florida, and Prescott, Arizona, as well as through the Worldwide Campus at locations in the United States, Europe, Asia, and the Middle East, and through online programs.